 Step into your customer’s shoes for a moment and imagine them going to Google and searching for your return policy, basic product functionality, or some other support question.
 But organic search results leading to your customer-facing help center are nowhere to be found.
 That’s a huge problem.

-According to Forrester, Web self-service use increased from 67 percent in 2012 to 76 percent in 2014, and is only rising in 2017.
+According to Forrester, Web self-service is the most popular way customers address issues and rates of customer self-service have long been on the rise.
 Aircall adds that 91% of people said they would use a self-service knowledge base if one were available.